shithi30/Prediction_of_Cancellation_and_Gender_SPL/README.md

     - SBU, Master category, Service category, location of the order
     - Which channel landed the order?

 Past records help me label if the order got canceled or not (0/1).
 This a binary classification problem is formed and training renders ~85% accurate results on test-set.
-DSAI & CX operationalized this the following way:
+DSAI & CX operationalized the findings the following way:

 #### During the Day
 - Train: http://mb.sheba.xyz/question/14853